Should you renovate or move? The 7-question test

 Ready to find out?

-Try AI Designer free on iPhone or iPad, or Google Play on Android.
+Try Renovation AI free on iPhone or iPad, or Google Play on Android.
 Three free designs.
 Worth thirty minutes before a six-figure decision.